 Where to Retire in Cape May and Home Prices

 The retirement community housing choices are somewhat limited in town, mostly in the form of private homes or mobile homes.
 Real estate is quite expensive.
-According to Zillow.com, the median home value was about $580,900 in mid-2018 and calls it a "Very Hot Market".
+According to Zillow.com, the median home value was about $614,300 in mid-2019.

 What is special about Cape May